Erudika/para-cli/README.md

     $ para-cli [command] [file]

   Commands:
-    create <file|glob> [--id] [--type]     Persists files as Para objects and makes them searchable read --id 123 [--id 345 ...]
+    setup                                  Initial setup, prompts you to enter your Para keys create <file|glob> [--id] [--type]     Persists files as Para objects and makes them searchable read --id 123 [--id 345 ...]
 Fetches objects with the given ids update <file.json|glob> ...
 Updates Para objects with the data from a JSON file (must contain id field)